-Istanbul’s most up-and-coming district was once a hive of metal workers and light shops, docks and brothels, schools and churches, banks and tax offices.
-Today, don’t be surprised to find a nightclub in a street of utility shops.
-Between the two bridges (now joined by a third metro bridge) is Perşembe Pazarı, the wonderful hardware district.
-Above it is old Bankalar Caddesi, full of light shops, and home to SALT Galata, the majestic former Ottoman Bank.
-Along the shore of the Bosphorus is the new arts zone, including the grandest private art galleries and Istanbul Modern itself, next to the antrepos, former warehouses that now host the contemporary art biennial.
+The districts that form the entrance to the old European quarters is still a hive of metal workers and light shops, docks and brothels, schools and churches, banks and tax offices, with nightclubs lurking among the anchors and the pots and pans.
+Between the two bridges (the Galata Bridge and the Atatürk Bridge – now joined by a hdeous new third metro bridge with mercifully-not-golden horns) is Perşembe Pazarı, the wonderful hardware district.
+Above it old Bankalar Caddesi, full of light shops, and home to SALT Galata, the majestic former Ottoman Bank, now an arts centre, climbs the hill to Beyoğlu.
+Along the shore of the Bosphorus Karaköy proper is a grid of 19th- and early-20th-century streets and extends all the way to the district of Tophane, where the grandest private art galleries and the modern art museum Istanbul Modern has opened in former warehouses.

 Curiously placed among all this work-a-day tangible functionality are the headquarters of Turkey’s major banks.
-The former home of the Ottoman Bank (a fascinating institution.
-Originally private and British-owned, it won the tender to become the Ottoman central bank, thus becoming the state’s public kitty and main creditor simultaneously) has been renovated into SALT Galata, a more research-orientated sister space to the one in Beyoğlu.
+The former home of the Ottoman Bank (a fascinating institution that was originally private and British-owned, and won the tender to become the Ottoman central bank, thus becoming the state’s public kitty and main creditor simultaneously) has been renovated into SALT Galata, a more research-orientated sister space to the one in Beyoğlu.

 The Camondo steps are baroque reminder of the area’s former prominence, which looks as though it might return quite soon.